The 'Dear Viv' Letters

 I'm an artist and a storyteller.
 I don't know which I like better, so I do both.

-I'm a baby boomer, born in the 1950s and influenced by the decades that followed.
+I was born in the 1950s and influenced by the 60s and 70s.
 I grew up watching my mother, my grandmothers and the women around them live lives that went largely uncelebrated.
 I've been writing about them ever since.

-My work lives at the intersection of memory, fiction and art.
 I write fictional letters from a 1950s Queensland guest house and create greeting cards from my original watercolour artwork to go with them.
-It started as something I made for my mother and it became something else entirely.
+It started as something I made for my mother and it's grown into something else.

 When I'm not writing or painting, I'm probably at a vintage market, picking up things that belong to someone else's story.